zhiweigu2000/Job-finding/Q&A.md

 - Homogeneity of Variance: variance between groups is equal

+## z-test

+**When to use?**

+Compare population mean from 2 samples

+**Assumptions**

+Test statistics follow N(0, 1)

+Z = (sample mean - $\mu$) / sample sd

+$\mu$: constant or sample mean of the second population

+Do not know the exact distribution, but if points are independent, more than 30 points, finite variance, then by CLT, the sample variance is an estimator of true variance and Z is approximately standrad normal

 ## 20. Paired t-test

 Null hypothesis: the difference between the paired population means is equal to 0